 - Clean and disinfect surfaces that may be contaminated with flu germs

-Thousands of people catch the flu each year, but you can help protect your family by being prepared.
-The best way to prevent the flu, is with a flu shot.
+Thousands of people catch the flu yearly, but you can help protect your family by being prepared.
+The best way to prevent the flu is with a flu shot.

 For more information about the flu vaccine and prevention, visit the Indiana Immunization Coalition’s flu resource page.